-Planning Area Communities Fire Districts Swauger Creek Dispersed properties None - SRA Upper Owens Dispersed properties None - SRA Wheeler Crest Swall Meadows Wheeler Crest Fire District No Planning Area Virginia Lakes, Lundy Lake None - SRA
+Planning Area Communities Fire Districts Upper Owens Dispersed properties None - SRA Wheeler Crest Swall Meadows Wheeler Crest Fire District No Planning Area Virginia Lakes, Lundy Lake None - SRA

 Mono County agencies have a mutual aid agreement that ensure cooperation and sharing of resources to provide fire protection and emergency services.
 This agreement does not require the participating agencies to provide aid, but provides a framework for requesting and responding to requests for aid or resources.
 The following agencies are part of the agreement: